drnatebrown/col-bwt/README.md

                                                         Alpha Version 0.2.1
 ```

 Pangenomic index computing *pseudo matching lengths* and *chain staistics* by using multi-MUMs.
+This allows seed chaining of hits in linear time with respect to query length.
 # Description
 We identify *sub-runs* of the BWT which correspond to the multi-maximal unique matches (multi-MUMs) with respect to sequences in a collection.
 Multi-MUMs are identified efficiently using [*mumemto*](https://github.com/vikshiv/mumemto), then mapped to the BWT using our algorithm to build an index using [*Movi*](https://github.com/mohsenzakeri/Movi) [1].
 This supports computing *matching statistics* or its derivative *pseudo matching lengths* [2] in $O(m)$-time for a pattern $P[1..m]$, at the same time outputting their *chain statistics* describing which multi-MUM the match occurs in.
 By choosing to mark sub-runs which can be *tunneled* [3] we construct an index in $O(r+n/d)$-space; $d$ is the number of documents (sequences) in the collection, $n$ the length of the concatenated collection, and $r$ the number of runs of its $BWT$.
 In pangenome contexts, $n/d$, the average genome length, does not grow substantially with the number of sequences.